Nickster28/MySchool-API/README.md

 default nodemon.
 Optional.

 The included package.json file relies on runLocal.js to run various server configurations.
-Take a look to see what different npm run commands are built in.
+Take a look to see what different npm commands are built in.

 ## Additional Tidbits
 There is a `commitAndPushAll.sh` script included, which if run, will commit and push the entered file changes to both staging and master.
 It will ask for a commit message on launch.
 Note that you will need to add any untracked files before running this script.